Q) Is Helix an International Journal? Does it have an ISSN

-Helix Journal accepts (But not limited to) technically sound research articles from Cutting age Engineering and Technology applications, Technology Management, Medicine, Biological Sciences, Science and Humanities, Forensic Science, Engineering in Medicine and Biology, Internet of Things, STEM
+Helix Journal accepts (But not limited to) technically sound research articles from Cutting edge Engineering and Technology applications, Technology Management, Medicine, Biological Sciences, Science and Humanities, Forensic Science, Engineering in Medicine and Biology, Internet of Things, STEM

-Q) What is open Access Publication?
+Q) What is Open Access Publication?
 Is Helix Open access?

-Helix is an Open access Journal.
+Helix is an Open Access Journal.
 “By ‘open access’ to this literature, we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
-Reproduction and distribution of any content can only be done after proper acknowledgement of author and marking the citation of work.
+Reproduction and distribution of any content can only be done after proper acknowledgment of the author and marking the citation of work.
 Helix follows The Budapest Open Access Initiative »

 Helix articles are available to readers completely free of charge.
-Open access is made possible by a fee for publication that is paid after acceptance of article as Processing fees usually by author’s institution or funding agencies or authors themselves.
+Open access is made possible by a fee for publication that is paid after acceptance of article as Processing fees usually by the author’s institution or funding agencies or authors themselves.
 Upon publication articles become available online immediately and Published article can be downloaded, printed or read by any reader or visiter of archive section of www.helix.dnares.in.